starlingtrust/docker-probe/README.md

 ## Probe

-**Probe** is a [Docker](https://www.docker.com/)ized lightweight utility that can be used to test Docker-based dataflow pipelines by acting as a dummy job.
+**Probe** is a [Docker](https://www.docker.com/)ized lightweight command-line utility that can be used to test Docker-based dataflow pipelines by acting as a dummy job.

-**Probe** can also report on the (virtual) hardware and software environment found inside the Docker container it runs in.
-It can confirm that the containers have been set up with the right compute resources (CPU, memory and disk).
+**Probe** can also report on the (virtual) hardware and software environment found inside the Docker container it runs inside of. **Probe** can export its report in JSON or YAML format, suitable for downstream parsing.
+This makes it possible to run integration tests for dataflow pipelines, confirming that jobs receive the resources (CPU, memory and disk) they requested to run.

 ### Quickstart

-For convenience a `Makefile` is provided to create a Docker image tagged with **Probe**'s version.
-It can also be used to destroy the image, or run it with a default report:
+**Probe** is meant to run as a Docker container, and as such a `Dockerfile` is provided to create a Docker image.
+For convenience a `Makefile` is also provided to create an image tagged with **Probe**'s current version.
+It can also be used to destroy the image, or run it to produce a basic report:

 ```
 $ make create   # create a tagged image
-$ make destroy # destroy the image
+$ make destroy  # destroy the tagged image
-$ make test    # request a report from the probe
+$ make test     # run the image and display a report
 ```

 ### Usage

-`docker run <image> [options]` with `options` as such:
+Run `docker run <image> [options]` with `options` as such:

 ```
 usage: [-h] [--sleep SECONDS] [--show-memory] [--show-disks]